Persian language: Use in Indian subcontinent

 The Persian language influenced the formation of many modern languages in West Asia, Europe, Central Asia, and South Asia.
 Following the Turko-Persian Ghaznavid conquest of South Asia, Persian was firstly introduced in the region by Turkic Central Asians.
 The basis in general for the introduction of Persian language into the subcontinent was set, from its earliest days, by various Persianized Central Asian Turkic and Afghan dynasties.
 For five centuries prior to the British colonization, Persian was widely used as a second language in the Indian subcontinent.
 It took prominence as the language of culture and education in several Muslim courts on the subcontinent and became the sole "official language" under the Mughal emperors.

 The Bengal Sultanate witnessed an influx of Persian scholars, lawyers, teachers, and clerics.
 Thousands of Persian books and manuscripts were published in Bengal.
 The period of the reign of Sultan Ghiyathuddin Azam Shah is described as the "golden age of Persian literature in Bengal".
 Its stature was illustrated by the Sultan's own correspondence and collaboration with the Persian poet Hafez; a poem which can be found in the Divan of Hafez today.
 A Bengali dialect emerged among the common Bengali Muslim folk, based on a Persian model and known as Dobhashi; meaning mixed language.
 Dobhashi Bengali was patronised and given official status under the Sultans of Bengal, and was a popular literary form used by Bengalis during the pre-colonial period, irrespective of their religion.

 Following the defeat of the Hindu Shahi dynasty, classical Persian was established as a courtly language in the region during the late 10th century under Ghaznavid rule over the northwestern frontier of the subcontinent.
 Employed by Punjabis in literature, Persian achieved prominence in the region during the following centuries.
 Persian continued to act as a courtly language for various empires in Punjab through the early 19th century serving finally as the official state language of the Sikh Empire, preceding British conquest and the decline of Persian in South Asia.

 Beginning in 1843, though, English and Hindustani gradually replaced Persian in importance on the subcontinent.
 Evidence of Persian's historical influence there can be seen in the extent of its influence on certain languages of the Indian subcontinent.
-Words borrowed from Persian are still quite commonly used in certain Indo-Aryan languages, especially Hindi-Urdu (also historically known as Hindustani), Punjabi, Kashmiri, and Sindhi.
+Words borrowed from Persian are still quite commonly used in certain Indo-Aryan languages, especially Hindi-Urdu (also historically known as Hindustani), Punjabi, Kashmiri, Bengali, and Sindhi.
 There is also a small population of Zoroastrian Iranis in India, who migrated in the 19th century to escape religious persecution in Qajar Iran and speak a Dari dialect.